AEADataEditor/aea-de-guidance/data-deposit-aea-guidance.md

 - Please upload the README to the root of the repository - any data and code can be in subdirectories, but it is easier to find the README if it is not in subdirectories.
   - Even better if it is part of your ZIP file that you import.
   - There should be no duplicate README files in the repository
+- If the **UNCOMPRESSED** contents of the deposit (the **UNZIPPED** size of the ZIP file) are larger than 2GB, please send an email to the AEA Data Editor to request an increase in the quota.
+Reasonable requests will be authorized.
+Size of the deposit is never a reason not to provide materials, as we have found solutions for every single case so far.

 #### Ideal structure